top of page

 Cultural Transcendence?

-For the individual to move beyond personality and the culture that shaped it requires a change of behavior.
+For the individual to move beyond personality and the culture that shaped it, a change of behavior is required.
 Or, a change of behavior in the individual moves them beyond both personality and culture.
-One obvious and important example would be a culture’s ideas about, and attitudes and behaviors toward addiction in general, and the addict in particular.
+One obvious and important example would be a culture’s ideas about (and attitudes and behaviors toward) addiction in general, and the addict in particular.

 But why would be want to do this?
 What is it that gets us started on the path of cultural transcendence?
 An explanation is possible.
 To keep it simple I’ll just state conclusions.
 More details can be found here and here.